Hamptooon/Hamptooon/README.md

 - 🌐 **Frontend enthusiast:** Experienced in creating responsive and efficient web interfaces using HTML, CSS and JavaScript.

-- 📚 **Constant learner:** I'm currently delving into learning React and Topescript , to expand my development toolkit.
+- 📚 **Constant learner:** I'm currently delving into learning React and Typescript , to expand my development toolkit.

 - 🚀 **Opportunity Seeker:** Looking for internships and interesting projects where I can put my skills to practical and professional use.
 - 🎓 **Student:** Currently studying at Moscow University in the direction of information systems and technologies, I want to connect my life with frontend development, also I'm currently studying at [School 21](https://21-school.ru/), where I'm focusing on advanced programming concepts and technologies.